Once you have finished coding a video, you have a wide range of analysis options at your disposal, using the full range of MAXQDA tools:

 Coded video segments can be retrieved and compiled in the same way you would retrieve any other coded segments in the “Retrieved Segments” window, through activation and the Complex Coding Query function.
 When working with videos, the “Retrieved Segments” window will display the first image of the video clip as a preview.
 For audio clips, a (standardized) image of a waveform is displayed.

-The source information includes the start and end times of your audio and video clips.
+The source information includes the start time of your audio and video clips.

-Displaying video progressions in the Codeline visual tool
+Displaying sequences of codes in the Codeline visual tool

 Follow these steps: